Who Is the Patient Advocate?

-A private patient advocate can also be a valuable ally in organizing information to present a full picture to physicians.
+A private patient advocate can also help organize information to present a full picture to physicians.

 “Providers depend on the patient’s ability to provide complete and accurate information regarding their medications and health history.
 Some patients see multiple providers over the course of several years.
 Private advocates can be instrumental in assisting clients to gather and organize key information and have it readily available for providers,” Tulloss says.

 During her time as a resident, Mcilnay recalls, she began asking a patient with multiple issues to write problems out prior to her appointment.
-“Her number one issue was her toenail fungus and her 20th issue was her chest pain,” Mcilnay found.
-“By having that written in a list, we could each pick our most important issues and she picked the toenail fungus and I picked chest pain.
+“Her number one issue was her toenail fungus, and her 20th issue was her chest pain,” Mcilnay says.
+“By having that written in a list, we could each pick our most important issues, and she picked the toenail fungus and I picked chest pain.
 We would have never gotten to chest pain if she had been going down her list in order.”

-More challenging yet are patients who can’t speak to their own challenges, such as those suffering from dementia.
+More challenging are patients who can’t speak to their own struggles, such as those suffering from dementia.

 In each of these instances, patient advocates become a channel for improving communication.
-And as Teri Dreher, RN, CCRN and iRNPA, owner and founder of NShore Patient Advocates in Chicago, points out, “Really, medical error is due in large part to miscommunication.”
+And as Teri Dreher, RN, CCRN, iRNPA, owner and founder of NShore Patient Advocates in Chicago, points out, “Really, medical error is due in large part to miscommunication.”

 What you can expect from a private patient advocate

-Many patient advocates come from backgrounds as RNs, physicians and other roles within the medical community.
-They’re well aware of your time constraints and work hard to balance patient needs with the limitations physicians face.
+Many patient advocates come from the medical community and have backgrounds as RNs or physicians.
+They’re well aware of the time constraints present in the healthcare system and strive to balance patient needs with the limitations physicians face.

 “I coach my clients on the fact that the practitioners we’re going to see are ordered by the system to move patients through,” Deutsch says.
-“I brace them for the fact that the national standard is 8 to -15 minutes for a patient visit.
-We have to prepare for the fact that we’re likely only going to be seen for 10-15 minutes and, oh by the way, while we’re there the physician will be documenting and on the computer, there’s a lot going on during that time.
-So I make sure we’re very well organized, we’ve got the questions all mapped out, and I’ve got the patient prepped.”
+“I brace them for the fact that the national standard is eight to 15 minutes for a patient visit.
+We have to prepare for the fact that we’re likely only going to be seen for 10 to 15 minutes and oh, by the way, while we’re there the physician will be documenting and on the computer; there’s a lot going on during that time.
+So I make sure we’re very well-organized, we’ve got the questions all mapped out, and I’ve got the patient prepped.”

+Tulloss counsels preparing practitioners for the patient advocate’s arrival ahead of time.
 “To avoid potential challenges, I always recommend clients inform their providers early on of their intent to work with a private advocate,” she says.
 “I also make sure that if I’m attending appointments or hospital visits, either myself or the client informs the healthcare team beforehand.
-HIPPA forms are submitted in advance and I keep a copy on hand.
+HIPAA forms are submitted in advance, and I keep a copy on hand.
 This helps to ensure there are no surprises.”

-Mcilnay explains that she works closely with clients before an appointment to outline and prepare any questions they might have as well as a high-level view of the client’s issues.
-“I usually do a summary sheet before the appointment that lists our issues, and if it’s a client with multiple issues usually there’s an acknowledgement that we realize there may not be time to address all of these different problems,” she says.
+Mcilnay works closely with clients before an appointment to outline and prepare any questions they might have, as well as assemble a high-level view of the client’s issues.
+“I usually do a summary sheet before the appointment that lists our issues, and if it’s a client with multiple issues, usually there’s an acknowledgment that we realize there may not be time to address all of these different problems,” she says.

-For patients with complex medical needs, Mcilnay may give a copy of the summary to the medical system to give the clinician so that they have a chance to look at it while the patient is being checked in.
-“My goal there is that they can scan over it and make sure there aren’t issues that they feel are higher priority,” she says.
+For patients with complex medical needs, Mcilnay may give a copy of the summary to the medical assistant, who will give it to the clinician to look at while the patient is being checked in.
+“My goal there is that they can scan over it and make sure there aren’t issues that they feel are higher-priority,” she says.

-During the appointment, Deutsch finds that the simple act of notetaking can add a level of accountability that slows down the process.
+During the appointment, Deutsch finds that the simple act of notetaking can add a level of accountability that gives more detail to the process.
 “I take notes the whole time, making sure the questions are answered and understood,” she explains.